The BSANZ Medical Student Reflective Essay Competition

 - Winners or runners-up may be offered subsidised attendance at BSANZ annual workshops in Australia or NZ.

-- A short and accurate title should be included that reflects the content of the essay.
+- Please give your essay a short and accurate title that reflects its content

-- Essays should be submitted in 12-point font, 1.5 spacing, Word documents only, not PDF
+- Please use 12-point font, 1.5 spacing, Word documents only, not PDF

 - Essays should focus on the student-patient relationship rather than on ethical analysis

-- For further information including the winning essays 2015 and 2017 see the links at the top right of the page.
+- For further information including the top essays from 2015 and 2017, see the links at the top right of the page.